alan-turing-institute/environmental-ds-book/_sources/community/coworking/coworking-collabcafe.md

 If you know in advance what time you will join the coworking call, you can let the host know before the call or leave a note in the shared document.

-#### Recording this call

-We may record the call for the part that involves open discussion so that others who can't attend the call can learn from the conversations we have during the Collaboration Cafes.
-For this part, you do not have to speak or have your video on if you prefer not to be in the video.
-The videos will be uploaded to _The Turing Way_ YouTube channel: [https://www.youtube.com/channel/UCPDxZv5BMzAw0mPobCbMNuA](https://www.youtube.com/channel/UCPDxZv5BMzAw0mPobCbMNuA).

 ### Sign-up and icebreaker

-If you're interested in joining the next Collaboration Cafe, please let the organisers know by adding your name to the **Sign Up** section of the [HackMD notes page](https://hackmd.io/@KirstieJane/CollabCafe#Sign-up-below).
+If you're interested in joining the next Collaboration Cafe, please let the organisers know by adding your name to the **Sign Up** section of the [HackMD notes page](https://hackmd.io/@environmental-ds/collaboration-cafe#Sign-up-below).
-Adding your name is helpful for the organisers so they can prepare for the call.
+Adding your name is helpful for the organisers, so they can prepare for the call.
 But don't worry if you don't sign up in advance.
 It's ok to join at any time for as long as you'd like.